PAYONE-GmbH/PCP-ServerSDK-java/README.md

      ```sh
      npm run changelog
      ```
-   - Review and commit the updated changelog before proceeding with the release script.
+   - Review and commit the updated changelog before proceeding with the release.

+#### Merging the Release Branch

+- Create PR on develop branch
+- Merge develop in main branch

 ## License